 The Triban RC 520 also has tubeless-ready wheels and Decathlon's own Resist+ 28mm tyres.

 It's a super-steady, confident ride and amazing value for money.

 Vitus bikes are decent value at their standard prices, but when the end of season sale hits at Chain Reaction Cycles, they often become amazingly good deals.
-That's the case with the Zenium Disc Tiagra, reduced from £900 to just over £700.
-That's a great price for a bike with a 6061 aluminium frame, full-carbon fork, Shimano Tiagra groupset and disc brakes.
+That's the case with the Razor VRX, reduced from £700 to just £550.
+That's a great price for a bike with a 6061 aluminium frame, carbon fork, and Shimano Tiagra groupset.

 Boardman's adventure bike has an impressive ride on and off the road, at a very competitive price.
 With the ADV 8.8, Boardman has continued its theme of offering great performing bikes at a sensible price.
 Well made, well specced and fun to ride, this latest adventure machine covers plenty of bases, from blasting the local gravel byways to year-round commuting.
 It's a lot of bike for not a lot of money, lighter and cheaper than many rivals, with excellent tyres as standard.

 As Boardman points out, we don't have thousands of miles of unsurfaced gravel roads so the company hasn't gone down that route specifically, instead taking the fast-rolling features of a road bike with slightly more forgiving geometry for multi-terrain use.

 The ADV 8.8 never feels twitchy on loose surfaces, with similar steering and handling off-road to Boardman's SLR Endurance on tarmac, which is confidence-inspiring, especially if you dart between the two terrains mid-ride.